 Features of our reports are as follows:

 If you are ready use our online form and we‘ll automatically generate you a detailed and personalised quote.

 We were commissioned to undertake an EnviroSmart Report to satisfy a condition imposed by the local planning authority.
 The scope of the application was a change of use from commercial to residential property.
 The developer wished to convert the upper two storeys of a former office building into residential flats.
 Following best practice the local planning officer wanted to understand if the change of use impacted on the receptors (including residents) as the building would be populated at different times and with greater frequency.
 The end use is classed as being more sensitive.
 The Challenge The site is located in a complex setting consisting of a mixed residential and industrial area and…

 Save when purchasing two or more reports at the same time with our report bundles!

 A Phase 1 Contaminated Land Report is a literature-based review designed to give an overview of the risk of land or groundwater contamination to end-users (house occupiers or workers) and the immediate environment.

-A Phase 1 Study collates relevant land pollution information from a variety of sources relating to the setting of the site and its previous historical uses.
-The end product is an interpretive report that contains a qualitative risk assessment, including a conceptual site model that describes the potentially significant sources of contamination, receptors and pathways.
+A Phase 1 Study collates relevant information from a variety of sources relating to the setting of the site and its previous historical uses.
+The end product is an interpretive contaminated land report that contains a qualitative risk assessment, including a conceptual site model that describes the potentially significant sources of contamination, receptors and pathways.